solidjs/solid/documentation/api.md

 export function createRoot<T>(fn: (dispose: () => void) => T): T;
 ```

 Creates a new non-tracked context that doesn't auto-dispose.
-This useful for nested reactive context that you do not wish to release when the parent re-evaluates.
-This is a powerful pattern for caching.
+This is useful for nested reactive contexts that you do not wish to release when the parent re-evaluates.
+It is a powerful pattern for caching.

 All Solid code should be wrapped in one of these top level as they ensure that all memory/computations are freed up.
 Normally you do not need to worry about this as `createRoot` is embedded into all `render` entry functions.